elastic/integrations/packages/iis/docs/README.md

 ### website

-This dataset will collect metrics of specific sites, users can configure which websites they want to monitor, else, all are considered.
+This data stream will collect metrics of specific sites, users can configure which websites they want to monitor, else, all are considered.

 An example event for `website` looks as following: